BurntSushi/termcolor/README.md

 ### Why should I use ripgrep?

-* It can replace both The Silver Searcher and GNU grep because it is generally faster than both.
-(N.B.
-It is not, strictly speaking, a "drop-in" replacement for both, but the feature sets are far more similar than different.)
+* It can replace many use cases served by both The Silver Searcher and GNU grep because it is generally faster than both.
+(See [the FAQ](FAQ.md#posix4ever) for more details on whether ripgrep can truly replace grep.)
 * Like The Silver Searcher, ripgrep defaults to recursive directory search and won't search files ignored by your `.gitignore` files.
 It also ignores hidden and binary files by default. ripgrep also implements full support